ycrc/ycrc.github.io/docs/clusters/hopper.md

 Python and R packages using the standard methods (i.e. `pip`, `install.packages`).
 From the `hopper1` login node (where you go when you connect via the ThinLinc VDI), you can use conda with the default Conda repo (not conda-forge or bioconductor) and `pip` to create your own environments.

+### Open OnDemand

+To access the [Open OnDemand Web Portal](/clusters-at-yale/access/ood/) on Hopper, open Firefox (available on the top menu bar) within the ThinLinc VDI and navigate to `ood-hopper.ycrc.yale.edu`.
+You will need to reauthenticate on Open OnDemand with your netid, password and DUO.

 ### LLM Models